 - 'isoformUsage' (Default): Analyze a subset of isoforms defined by change in isoform usage (controlled by dIFcutoff) and the significance of the change in isoform expression (controlled by alpha).
-Please note that the extractSplicingEnrichment function probably more relevant than using featureToExtract='isoformUsince it directly uses the paired information from switches. - 'isoformExp' :Analyze a subset of isoforms defined by change in isoform expression (controlled by log2FCcutoff) and the significance of the change in isoform expression (controlled by alpha) - 'geneExp' :Analyze all isoforms from a subset of genes defined by by change in gene expression (controlled by log2FCcutoff) and the significance of the change in gene expression (controlled by alpha) - 'all': Analyze all isoforms stored in the switchAnalyzeRlist (note that this is highly depending on the parameter reduceToSwitchingGenes in isoformSwitchTestDEXSeq - which should be set to FALSE (default is TRUE) if the 'all' option should be used here).
+Please note that the extractSplicingEnrichment function probably more relevant than using featureToExtract='isoformUsince it directly uses the paired information from switches. - 'isoformExp' :Analyze a subset of isoforms defined by change in isoform expression (controlled by log2FCcutoff) and the significance of the change in isoform expression (controlled by alpha) - 'geneExp' :Analyze all isoforms from a subset of genes defined by by change in gene expression (controlled by log2FCcutoff) and the significance of the change in gene expression (controlled by alpha) - 'all' : Analyze all isoforms stored in the switchAnalyzeRlist (note that this is highly depending on the parameter reduceToSwitchingGenes in isoformSwitchTestDEXSeq - which should be set to FALSE (default is TRUE) if the 'all' option should be used here).

+spl icing ToAnalyze · • · · · • · = j = •

-A string indicating which consequences should be considered.
+- A string indicating which consequences should be considered.
 See details for description.
-Default is all.

-alpha The cutoff which the FDR correct p-values (q-values) must be smaller than for calling significant switches.
-Default is 0.05.

-dIFcutoff The cutoff which the changes in (absolute) isoform usage must be larger than before an isoform is considered switching.
+Default is all. - alpha The cutoff which the FDR correct p-values (q-values) must be smaller than for calling significant switches.
+Default is 0.05. - dIFcutoff The cutoff which the changes in (absolute) isoform usage must be larger than before an isoform is considered switching.
 This cutoff can remove cases where isoforms with (very) low dIF values are deemed significant and thereby included in the downstream analysis.
-This cutoff is analogous to having a cutoff on log2 fold change in a normal differential expression analysis of genes to ensure the log2FCcutoff The cutoff which the changes in (absolute) isoform or gene expression must be larger than before an isoform is considered for inclusion.

-violinPlot A logical indicating whether to make a violin plots (if TRUE) or boxplots (if alphas A numeric vector of length two giving the significance levels represented in plots.
+This cutoff is analogous to having a cutoff on log2 fold change in a normal differential expression analysis of genes to ensure the genes have a certain effect size.
+Default is 0.1 (10%). - log2FCcutoff The cutoff which the changes in (absolute) isoform or gene expression must be larger than before an isoform is considered for inclusion. - violinPlot A logical indicating whether to make a violin plots (if TRUE) or boxplots (if FALSE).
+Violin plots will always have added 3 black dots, one of each of the 25th, 50th (median) and 75th percentile of the data.
+Default is TRUE. - alphas A numeric vector of length two giving the significance levels represented in plots.
 The numbers indicate the q-value cutoff for significant () and highly significant () respectively.
 Default 0.05 and 0.001 which should be interpret as q<0.05 and q<0.001 respectively).
-If q-values are higher than this they will localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
-Default is theme bw().

-FALSE).
-Violin plots will always have added 3 black dots, one of each of the plot A logic indicting whether the analysis should be plotted.
-If TRUE and returnResult returnResult A logical indicating whether to return a data.frame with summary statistics of the comparisons (if TRUE) or not (if FALSE).
+If q-values are higher than this they will be annotated as 'ns' (not significant). - localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
+Default is theme_bw(). - plotA logic indicting whether the analysis should be plotted.
+If TRUE and returnResult= FALSE the ggplot2 object will be returned instead.
+Default is TRUE. - returnResult A logical indicating whether to return a data.frame with summary statistics of the comparisons (if TRUE) or not (if FALSE).
 If FALSE (and plot=TRUE) the ggplot2 object will be returned instead.
-Default is TRUE.

-25th, 50th (median) and 75th percentile of the data.
 Default is TRUE.